rjsf-team/react-jsonschema-form/docs/api-reference/utility-functions.md

 #### Parameters
 - schema: S - The schema for the field provided by the widget
-- [defaultType]: string - The default type, if any, for the field provided by the widget
+- [defaultType]: string | undefined - The default type, if any, for the field provided by the widget
 - [options={}]: UIOptionsType<T, S, F> - The UI Options for the field provided by the widget
 - [autoDefaultStepAny=true]: boolean - Determines whether to auto-default step=any when the type is number and no step
 #### Returns